Italian Argentines: Religion

-Italian Argentines are predominantly Catholic Christians of the Latin rite.
-A group of Italian-Albanians, belonging to the Italo-Albanian Catholic Church observing the Byzantine rite, are present in Luis Guillón, in the Esteban Echeverría Partido in the Buenos Aires Province.
+Italian Argentines are predominantly Catholics of the Latin Church.
+A group of Italian-Albanians, belonging to the Italo-Albanian Catholic Church and worshipping according to the Byzantine Rite, are present in Luis Guillón, in the Esteban Echeverría Partido in the Buenos Aires Province.

 Settlement areas

 Most of the Italian immigrant community settled in the Buenos Aires Province, especially in the city of Buenos Aires, as well as in the provinces of Santa Fe, Entre Ríos, Córdoba, La Pampa, Tucumán, Santiago del Estero and Corrientes.

 For example, in Rosario, Santa Fe, the descendants of Italians are almost 65% of the total of the city.
 Italian immigration to Argentina was markedly urban, with the exception of the province of Santa Fe, where agricultural colonies predominated.

 In 1895, 181,361 of the 663,864 inhabitants of the city of Buenos Aires were Italians.
 The main settlement was the La Boca district of Buenos Aires, where Italians represented 80% of the merchants and 70% of the employees.
 At the same time there were 13 Italian-language newspapers.

 In 1914, Buenos Aires had more than 300,000 inhabitants born in Italy, which represented 25% of the total population of the capital and 60% of the Italian immigration in all of Argentina.
 There, the Italian community was integrated into Buenos Aires society through institutions, schools, churches, newspapers and political groups.

 In La Plata at the end of the 19th century there were almost 4,600 Italian emigrants in a city of just 10,000 inhabitants.
 Immigrants from northern Italy settled in highly populated regions of the country such as the provinces of Santa Fe, Córdoba and Mendoza, where they found better job opportunities.

 The capital of Chaco Province, Resistencia, was the destination of many Italians after 1878.
 Patagonia was a minor destination.
 However, the city of Ushuaia, capital of the Tierra del Fuego Province, received a substantial influx of Italians between 1948 and 1949.